 As of January 17, 2023, all applications (and reapplications) for psychologists are now available online!
 The Board no longer accepts PDF and paper applications.
 If you have a PDF in process and have not yet submitted it, please use it as reference for your online application.
 Set up your account via the Applicant Portal to get started.

-Staff are not always able to give time to questions that are answered on the website or in staff's automated reply emails.
-Please use the Table of Contents below to review information and resources related to applying for the EPPP and/or licensure in Arizona.
+Staff cannot give time to questions that are answered on the website or in staff's automated reply emails.
+Please use the Table of Contents below to review information and resources related to applying for the EPPP and/or psychologist licensure in Arizona.
+Any emails to staff relative to how to apply for licensure will be responded to with a link back to this page and an advisory that Board staff cannot advise what type of application for you to make.

 Table of Contents: